mayant15/ExpoSE/README.md

+# ExpoSE

+Fork of the ExpoSE symbolic executor supporting a greater subset of the ECMAScript 2023 specification.

+Original readme is preserved below.

+---

 ## ExpoSE

 ExpoSE is a dynamic symbolic execution engine for JavaScript, developed at Royal Holloway, University of London by [Blake Loring](https://www.parsed.uk), Duncan Mitchell, and [Johannes Kinder](https://www.plai.ifi.lmu.de) (now at [LMU Munich](https://www.lmu.de/)).